aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/parallel-ncgs.rst

 Data Parallel Execution
 -----------------------

 In PyTorch and TensorFlow, the same compiled model can run in parallel on an Inf1 instance by loading it multiple times, up to the total number of NeuronCores specified in NEURON_RT_NUM_CORES or NEURON_RT_VISIBLE_CORES.
-For more information about NEURON_RT_NUM_CORES and NEURON_RT_VISIBLE_CORES, please https://awsdocs-neuron.readthedocs-hosted.com/en/latest/neuron-guide/neuron-runtime/nrt-configurable-parameters.html .
+For more information about NEURON_RT_NUM_CORES and NEURON_RT_VISIBLE_CORES, please refer to :ref:`Neuron Runtime Configuration <nrt-configuration>`.

 Running multiple models using single process